 The property will feature an exceptional collection of high-end restaurants, retail, entertainment, and hospitality options.

-Six homes listed on the National Register of Historic Places will be preserved, restored, and integrated within the development.
+Six historic homes, including the Sundy House which is listed on the National Register of Historic Places, will be preserved, restored, and integrated within the development.

 Preserved and restored historical homes will provide 7,000 square feet of retail space.